 At first, people who are used to working in synchronous environments tend to fidget and not do well in asynchronous environments.
 If team leads put working standards in place, however, this will help developers learn to communicate asynchronously.

-Another practical solution is CloudBees software delivery automation (SDA) tools.
-With these tools, teams can release new updates to their users continually in the most secure ways.
+With the CloudBees Platform, teams can release new updates to their users continually in the most secure ways.
 Team members know what each member is working on, so there's no overlap in software releases.
 These tools help team members to carry out automation of software releases on existing tools, giving teams more time to adjust to newer tools.

 The beautiful news about these tools is that you can integrate them into asynchronous collaboration tools.
 For instance, it's possible to integrate CloudBees SDM and SDA into GitHub, BitBucket, GitLab, and so on.